-Usually, calling Customer Service is the first step.
-If there is anything else you need to do, Customer Service will let you know.
-If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+Customer Service will let you know. $\Box$ If you do not wish to call (or you called and were not satisfied), you can put your complair in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing.

+□ Usually, calling Customer Service is the first step.
+If there is anything else you need to do,

-We must receive your complaint within 60 calendar days of the event or incident you are complaining about.
+□We must receive your complaint within 60 calendar days of the event or incident you are complaining about.
 If something kept you from filing your complaint (you were sick, we provided incorrect information, etc.) let us know and we might be able to accept your complaint past 60 days.
 We will address your complaint as quickly as possible but no later than 30 days after receiving it.
 Sometimes we need additional information, or you may wish to provide additional information.
 If that occurs, we may take an additional 14 days to respond to your complaint.
 If the additional 14 days is taken, you will receive a letter letting you know.

 If your complaint is because we took 14 extra days to respond to your request for a coverage determination or appeal or because we decided you didn't need a fast coverage decision or a fast appeal, you can file a fast complaint.
 We will respond to you within 24 hours of receiving your complaint.
 The address and fax numbers for filing complaints are located in Chapter 2 under "How to contact us when you are making a complaint about your medical care" or for